Samarth-class patrol vessel: Service history

 On 21 August 2024, ICGS Sujay made a port call with an integral helicopter in Jakarta, Indonesia for a two-day visit.
 On 4 September 2024, Sujay made another port call at Incheon, South Korea.
 The ICG officials conducted professional interactions with the Korea Coast Guard (KCG) for topics like marine pollution response, maritime search and rescue and maritime law enforcement.
 The visit was a part of Indian Coast Guard's East Asia deployment and a memorandum of understanding (MoU) was signed between the ICG and KCG in 2006 for enhanced maritime cooperation.
 On 18 September 204, Sujay reached Bali, Indonesia, for a three-day visit.
 Formal discussions with the Indonesian Maritime Security Agency (IMSA) during the visit focused on operational turn around, marine pollution response, maritime search and rescue and maritime law enforcement.
 The visit was a result of an MoU signed between the ICG and BAKAMLA (IMSA) on 6 July 2020 to enhance maritime cooperation and institutionalised its cooperative engagements.
 The crew in this deployment included 10 National Cadet Corps (NCC).

-On 1 September 2025, as part of the First Training Squadron (1TS), along with INS Tir and INS Shardul, ICGS Sarathi Port Victoria, Seychelles on a long-range deployment to the South Western Indian Ocean Region.
-The visit included professional interaction with the crew of ESPS Navarra (F85) of the Spanish Navy who also visited the country during the period.
-The squadron departed the port on 4 September.
-On 16 September, the squadron, led by Captain Tijo K Joseph and joined by INS Sujata, reached Maputo, Mozambique, for a four-day visit.
-The four-day visit includes bilateral exercises with the Mozambique Navy as well as visit of 1TS trainees to various training establishments of the Mozambique Defence Forces.
-The visit will conclude with a PASSEX and joint surveillance of Mozambique EEZ.
-The squadron also visited La Réunion during the deployment.
-On 25 September, the ships called at the Mombasa, Kenya.
-On 28 September, the fleet departed and conducted PASSEX with KNS Shupavu (P3130) of the Kenya Navy.
+On 9 December 2025, ICGS Sarthak reached Shuwaikh Port, Kuwait for a four-day visit as part of her Overseas Deployment to the Gulf region.

+ICGS Sarathi forms a part of the 1st Training Squadron (1TS) of the Indian Navy and was part of the 2025 and 2026 Long Range Training Deployment (LRTD) flotilla to the South West Indian Ocean Region and South East Asia.
+The ship also took part in the International Fleet Review 2026 held near Visakhapatnam on 18 February 2026.

+ICGS Shaunak departed Chennai for Perth, Australia on 25 September 2026 as part of the QUAD-At-Sea Observer Mission.
+Six "Sea Riders" has boarded the ship, including two each from India and Japan and one each from Australia and the United States, for shipboard activities and professional exchanges.